Documentation / Dashboard

 Two Timeframes, Different Trading Styles

 Hourly models recalculate volatility for every hour of the trading day, creating bands that change hour-by-hour as intraday volatility evolves.
-These bands are much tighter than daily bands and adjust dynamically throughout the session.
+These bands are much tighter than daily bands and adjust dynamically through the session.
 When price breaches an hourly VB band, it signals an intraday extreme relative to that hour’s typical range.
-These are day trading and scalping setups designed for holding periods of minutes to hours, rarely carried overnight.
+These are day trading and scalping setups for holding periods of minutes to hours, rarely carried overnight.

 How They Appear on the Dashboard